 I save all year for the TCM Film Festival.
 Today I will eat two Jello cups for lunch because I budget, hardcore budget our meals all year to save money for the festival.
 Our meal budget is where we shave the most money from.
 I currently have two tattoo ideas based on classic films/TCM/ode to my film friends.
 We have driven hours on the back roads of Kansas to get to the Buster Keaton Festival and stayed in the shadiest of all shady hotels.
 Our home’s central décor theme is classic film.
 My dog is named after Robert Redford and his character from The Way We Were, and I just asked my mom to call her dog Chester after Chester Morris.
 I know there is more and if Brian was here, I’m sure he would be happy to remind me of all the crazy things we have done in the name of classic film.

-Everything classic movie related.
-I collect films, books, posters, actions figures, movie stills, photos, buttons, pillows, shirts, just anything I can get my hands on.
+Everything classic movie-related.
+I collect films, books, posters, action figures, movie stills, photos, buttons, pillows, shirts, just anything I can get my hands on.

 10) What’s your favorite way to share your passion for classic movies?